 The eyebrow whiskers protect cats' eyes by triggering a blinking response when debris touches them.
 They serve the same function when cats walk through thick brush.

 Whiskers Provide Advantages When Hunting

 Cats' whiskers allow them to silently move about and stalk prey in the dark without bumping into obstacles, which would slow their pursuit and/or give away their position.
 When walking in dim light, cats typically point their muzzle whiskers forward to serve as an early warning system that helps them avoid obstructions.
 Not only do cats’ whiskers feel objects, they also report on tiny changes in air flow and pressure that occur near structures such as trees and buildings.
 Cats process these signals to estimate the distance, size, shape, and movement of nearby objects even when it's difficult or impossible to see them.

 When cats catch mice at night, their whiskers help guide them as they subdue their prey and move in to deliver the killing neck bite.
 Among other things, the whiskers' contact with the prey helps cats determine whether it is struggling to get away or poses a threat.

 Whiskers as Part of Cats' Body Language

 Cats can move the top two rows of their muzzle whiskers independently of the other rows.

-In order to interpret non-vocal feline communications, one must consider the cat's posture, orientation of the cat's ears and tail, dilation of the cat's pupils, and other factors—including circumstances.
-How the muzzle whiskers are positioned can provide clues as to what a cat is thinking and conveying, but must be taken in context with the rest of the cat's body language.
+In order to interpret non-vocal feline communications, one must consider the cat's posture, the orientation of the cat's ears and tail, the dilation of the cat's pupils, and other factors—including circumstances.
+How the muzzle whiskers are positioned can provide clues as to what a cat is thinking and conveying, but this must be taken in context with the rest of the cat's body language.
 With those caveats, here are the general rules for deciphering whisker language:

 - Whiskers pulled back: threatened, defensive, apprehensive